4-6 Nov 2019

 Introduction, welcome and key objectives of the course

-Commercial management and leadership in the pharmaceutical industry
+Commercial management and leadership in the pharma industry

-- What are the core competencies of effective leaders?
+- What are the core competencies of effective leaders in pharma?

 - Leadership vs management